Highly Uniform Thermally Undercut Silicon Photonic Devices in a 300 mm CMOS Foundry Process: Results

 \section{Results}

 We design and demonstrate robust wafer-scale thermal undercut in collaboration with a 300 mm CMOS foundry \cite{AIMPDK}, ensuring that the process can extend to high-volume manufacturing.
-As shown in Fig.~\ref{fig:thermal_sims}a, design of experiment test structures with both circular and square trench geometries validate the ability to process a range of arbitrary shapes in a standard CMOS fabrication process.
+This thermal undercut process was designed to maintain full compatibility with the standard AIM Photonics Actives Process, as highlighted by the process cross section in Fig.~\ref{fig:cross_section}a.
+As shown in Fig.~\ref{fig:cross_section}b, design of experiment test structures with both circular and square trench geometries validate the ability to process a range of arbitrary shapes in a standard CMOS fabrication process.
 This flexibility is essential for optimizing thermal isolation across different device architectures and confirms the robustness of the undercut technique for varied applications.
 Comprehensive design rules ensure devices retain structural integrity when surrounded by undercut trenches.
 The thermal undercut process employed in this work involves selectively removing silicon substrate material \cite{van2022wafer}.
 This creates an air-filled trench that significantly enhances thermal isolation by lowering the effective thermal conductivity surrounding the active photonic device.
 Silicon, with a thermal conductivity of approximately 150 W/m·K\cite{shanks1963thermal, slack1964thermal}, provides a highly conductive pathway for heat dissipation, causing significant thermal leakage from the micro-heater to the bulk substrate.
 Further, the buried oxide has a thermal conductivity of approximately 1.4 W/m·K\cite{cahill1990thermal, grove1967physics}, representing reduced thermal confinement.
 By introducing an undercut trench filled with air, which has a thermal conductivity of roughly 0.025 W/m·K\cite{stephan1985thermal}, we reduce both heat dissipation pathways, effectively creating an insulating barrier around the device.
 This drastic reduction in thermal conductivity between the heater and the substrate allows the device to reach higher temperatures with lower input electrical power, significantly improving thermal tuning efficiency.
+Since the foundry process does not include a metal heater layer such as titanium nitride, we implement our resistive heaters using doped silicon in the silicon device layer (Fig. \ref{fig:cross_section}a).
+We use a suite of standard n-type and p-type ion-implanted doping layers \cite{AIMPDK} to modulate the resistance of the silicon microheater and form ohmic contacts between the metal vias and silicon.
+Depending on the heater geometry (length, width, etc.) and the target resistance for the heater, we employ a mix of low, medium, and high doping levels ($\approx 1e18$ cm\textsuperscript{-3}, $1e19$ cm\textsuperscript{-3}, and $1e20$ cm\textsuperscript{-3}, respectively).
+The metal vias and routing layers are fabricated using standard copper and aluminum back end of line (BEOL) processing \cite{AIMPDK}.